dgo-/www.stderror.net/content/about.md

 weight = 10
 draft = false
 +++
-Born and raised in Paderborn a city in west Germany.
-Get get my first computer with round 10 years and fell in love with it.
-After i finished my apprenticeship as Specialist for system integration at the university Paderborn.
-I want see the world and want to live in a big city so I moved to Berlin.
-There I start working as system administrator.
+I was born and raised in Paderborn in West Germany.
+I got my first computer at the age of 10 years and I fell in love with technology.
+Therefor the apprenticeship as Specialist for System Integration at the university of Paderborn was a logical consequence.
+I then left my hometown and moved to the vivid city of Berlin where I am working as System Administrator.

-In my free time I do a lot of Sport.
-I did my first marathon already, let's see what comes next.
-But I also like to spent my time by digging into some computer stuff.
+In my free time I am dedicated to sports and I already absolved my first marathon.
+Let’s see what next personal and professional experiences are next.